discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 **Archdiviner phase**

-- The weaver should give you a <Skill name="conjurefierygreatsword"/> in the archdiviner phase.
+- The <Specialization name="weaver"/> should give you a <Skill name="conjurefierygreatsword"/> in the archdiviner phase.
 - You can use <Skill name="Worldlyimpact"/> and <Skill name="Fieryrush"/> to damage the archdiviner.
 - When the archdiviner gets a CC bar use <Skill name="Fierywhirl"/> in combination with the special action key to get all hits on the archdiviner as well as CCing.
 - When the archdiviner dies precast <Skill id="5531"/>, <Skill name="Barrage"/> and <Skill name="Frosttrap"/>